Introduction to AFS Licensing and Core Proofs

 Completeness Check and Application Rejection

-ASIC conducts a completeness check on all AFSL applications to ensure that each application, including the B5 Financial Statements and Financial Resources core proof, is fully completed and contains all necessary information.
-If the B5 core proof is incomplete or inadequate, the following consequences may occur:
+AASIC conducts a completeness check on all AFSL applications to ensure that each application is fully completed and contains all necessary information.
+Under the former system, this check specifically included the B5 Financial Statements and Financial Resources core proof.
+If that B5 core proof was incomplete or inadequate, the following consequences could occur:

-- Rejection of Application: ASIC may reject the AFSL application for lodgement if the B5 core proof does not meet the required standards.
+- Rejection of Application: ASIC could reject the AFSL application for lodgement if the B5 core proof did not meet the required standards.

-- Reapplication Requirement: Applicants with incomplete applications will be required to re-apply for an AFSL, potentially causing delays in their business operations.
+- Reapplication Requirement: Applicants with incomplete applications were required to re-apply for an AFSL, a situation where they might wonder what to do if their AFSL application was rejected.

-Ensuring the completeness and adequacy of the B5 core proof is essential to avoid these setbacks in the AFSL application process.
+Ensuring the completeness and adequacy of the B5 core proof was therefore essential to avoid these setbacks in the AFSL application process.

 False or Misleading Information

-Providing false or misleading information in your AFSL application, including within the B5 Financial Statements and Financial Resources core proof, is a serious offence under section 1308 of the Corporations Act 2001 (Cth).
-The implications of submitting inaccurate information include:
+Providing false or misleading information in your AFSL application is a serious offence under section 1308 of the Corporations Act 2001 (Cth).
+This has always been the case and remains a critical point of compliance.
+The implications of submitting inaccurate information, which previously would have included details in the B5 core proof, include:

 - Licence Denial: ASIC must not grant an AFSL if an applicant has provided false or misleading information or made a material omission in their application.

-- Licence Revocation: If false or misleading information is discovered after a licence has been granted, ASIC has the authority to revoke the AFSL.
+- Licence Revocation: If false or misleading information is discovered after a licence has been granted, ASIC has the authority to revoke the AFSL, often following AFSL audits & investigations.

 - Legal Consequences: Submitting fraudulent information can lead to legal actions and penalties under the Corporations Act 2001 (Cth).

-Therefore, it is critical to ensure that all details within the B5 core proof are accurate and truthful to maintain compliance and uphold the integrity of the AFSL application.
+Therefore, it is critical to ensure that all information provided to ASIC is accurate and truthful to maintain AFSL compliance and uphold the integrity of the AFSL application.

 Conclusion

-The B5 Financial Statements and Financial Resources core proof is a critical document in the AFSL application process.
-This core proof is essential for demonstrating to ASIC that an applicant possesses the necessary financial resources to operate their proposed financial services business and meet their obligations as an AFS licensee under the Corporations Act 2001 (Cth).
-Providing a complete and accurate B5 core proof is therefore vital for a successful AFSL application.
+The B5 Financial Statements and Financial Resources core proof was a critical document in the AFSL application process prior to the system changes on 16 June 2025.
+This core proof was essential for demonstrating to ASIC that an applicant possessed the necessary financial resources to operate their proposed financial services business and meet their AFSL compliance obligations as an AFS licensee under the Corporations Act 2001 (Cth).
+While providing this specific upfront proof is no longer required, the fundamental obligation to have adequate financial resources remains.

-Navigating the complexities of applying for an AFSL and core proof requirements can be challenging.
-To ensure your application is robust and meets all regulatory expectations, contact AFSL House today for a free initial consultation.
-With a 100% success rate, our unparalleled expertise in applying for AFSLs can guide you through each step, ensuring a smooth and efficient application process and helping you secure your Australian Financial Services Licence.
+Navigating the complexities of applying for an AFSL and its evolving regulatory requirements can be challenging.
+To ensure your application is robust and meets all of ASIC’s current expectations under the new, streamlined process, contact AFSL House’s expert AFSL application lawyers today for a free initial consultation.
+With a 100% success rate, our unparalleled expertise can guide you through each step, ensuring a smooth and efficient application process and helping you secure your Australian Financial Services Licence.

 Frequently Asked Questions

-The purpose of the B5 Financial Statements and Financial Resources core proof is to demonstrate to ASIC that an AFSL applicant has adequate financial resources to carry out their proposed financial services business.
+The purpose of the B5 Financial Statements and Financial Resources core proof was to demonstrate to ASIC that an AFSL applicant had adequate financial resources to carry out their proposed financial services business.
+While this specific document is no longer required upfront, applicants must still be able to demonstrate they meet financial requirements at a later stage of the application process.

-Foreign Financial Services Providers applying for a foreign AFSL are not required to provide the B5 core proof.
-This exemption is part of the streamlined application process for Foreign Financial Services Providers in Australia.
+Foreign Financial Services Providers applying for a foreign AFSL were not required to provide the B5 core proof under the old system.
+This exemption is part of the streamlined application process that continues for Foreign Financial Services Providers in Australia.

-There is no specific form for the B5 Financial Statements and Financial Resources core proof.
-Instead, it is a core proof document that applicants need to prepare and submit as part of their AFSL application, as detailed in the ASIC Regulatory Guide 2.
+There was no specific form for the B5 Financial Statements and Financial Resources core proof.
+It was a document that applicants had to prepare and submit as part of their AFSL application, as detailed in ASIC Regulatory Guide 2.

-After obtaining an AFSL, licensees have ongoing obligations to ASIC, including lodging annual accounts.
-This implies a continued need to demonstrate sufficient financial resources as part of your ongoing obligations as an AFS licensee.
+After obtaining an AFSL, licensees have ongoing obligations to ASIC, including lodging annual accounts and audit reports, so it is important to understand what to notify ASIC after receiving your AFS licence.
+This requires a continued demonstration of sufficient financial resources as part of your ongoing obligations as an AFS licensee.